atiro/croft/README.md

 # Croft

-Croft is programme to convert data into a website & visualisations.
-Based on a generic data model or the basic features (which you stretch your data to fit into), plus confirmation and custom extensions to adapt for some of the basic common features used in showing a dataset, most usually for digital humanities.
-Example project types expected to work:
+  A quick way to record and show that something happened to someone at sometime and in someplace.

+Croft is a programme to quickly convert some factual data into a website view for wider dissemnination.
+Based around collections of statements each of which can have four primitive types (common to many research projects data outputs) attached:

+   - Actor  (Who)
+   - Thing  (What)
+   - Event  (When)
+   - Place  (Where)

+These all can have the following fields stored (one of which must act as a key to be group different data sources together if your data is split into multiple CSV files)

+   - Name
+   - Description
+   - Images[]
+   - Websites[]
+   - Location (Name, Description, Lat, Long)
+   - DateTIme (When) (Name, Parsed)
+   - Meta[] - Other fields (can be shown but cannot be used to form a data view)

+Four secondary types can be attached to [name for ovreall thing]:

+   - Text - Some information was created at the time and is known about
+   - Document - Some information was created at the time and has a physical carrier
+   - Observation - Some additional (textual) information was recorded (then or subsequently)
+   - Measurement - Some additional (numeric) information was recorded (then or subsequently)

+From this, you can configure different viewpoints to pull out the data for the view you need, for example if you want to show:

-  - Participant/Event - Some people did some things at some points in time in some places (e.g. -
+  - Actor/Event - Some people did some things at some points in time in some places
-  - Text/Event - Some texts were written at some point and then other things happened to them (e.g. - Vindolanda)
+  - Event+Observation - Some texts were written at some point and then they were discovered later (e.g. - Vindolanda Tablets)
-  - Place/Event - Some things happened at some places (e.g. historic gardens of Rome)
+  - Place/Event/Actor - Some things happened at some places (e.g. historic gardens of Ancient Rome existed and had owners)
-  - Participant/Event/Observation - Some things happened and some people had thoughts about that
+  - Actor/Event+Observation - Some things happened and some people had thoughts about that

-As you can see, the core types are:

-   - Participant
-   - Event
-   - Place
-   - Text
-   - Document
-   - Observation

-most of which can then also have the other types relating.
+all of which can then also have the other types relating to them.

+Examples:

+   Paintings made of Mount Vesuvisus

+       Actor - Painter
+	   Thing - Painting

-In theory, this handles quite a lot of the basic data models created for DH projects, however be aware that if you want a lot more complexity, you should probably start on your own project instead of trying to fit it into this.
+In theory, this handles quite a lot of basic data models created for DH projects, however be aware that if you want this to be more complex, you should probably start on your own project instead of trying to fit your data into this system.
+You could also consider using and extending OpenAtlas, hich you will notice uses the same primitives (based on the CIDOC-CRM).

+Limitations:
+  - Statements cannot be made about statements
+  -
 Based on Palladio.

 ## How it works

-# Phase 1
+# Step 1

-Croft reads in your data and generates two outputs - Hugo markdown content and inferred data for visualisations
+Croft reads in your data and generates two outputs - Hugo markdown content and data for visualisations

-Data can be in a basic form as a single CSV, multiple CSV, JSON, etc.
+Data can be in a basic form
+  - single CSV,
+  - multiple CSV (with common identifier)
+  - YAML

-# Phase 2 (optional)
+# Step 2 (optional)

-Croft generate the visualisations as images or packages visualisation (?) within Jupyter (?)
+Croft generate visualisations either as static images or dynamic data visualisations (?) within Jupyter (?)

-### Phase 3
+### Step 3

-You need to then run Hugo to generate the site which turns the markdown content into HTML pages, generates the site structure (listings), and integrates the visualisations.
+Running Hugo generates the site - this turns the markdown content into HTML pages, generates the site structure (listings), and includes any visualisations.

-### Phase 4 (optional)
+### Step 4 (optional) - FUTURE

-Convert into a PWA so can be downloaded to a phone or tablet
+Convert into a PWA so can be downloaded to a phone or tablet and run as a standalone app.

 ## Plugins